-The people that make up East Kootenay Addiction Services have a passion for supporting those affected by addiction to make positive changes in their lives.
-Our team is located in six offices in the East Kootenay region; in Fernie, Golden, Invermere, Creston, Cranbrook and Kimberley.
+The staff at East Kootenay Addiction Services have a passion for supporting our clients to make positive changes in their lives.
+Our team is located in six offices in the East Kootenay region; Fernie, Golden, Invermere, Creston, Cranbrook, and Kimberley.
 For a listing of our staff and contact information, please click on Contact Us at the top of this page.

 Shawna and her family have lived in the Cranbrook area for the past 13 years.
-Shawna is a Professional Agrologist who is passionate about people, her community and the environment.
-Shawna recognizes that mental health and wellbeing is something we all strive for, for both ourselves and the people we care about.
-Shawna brings a diverse background of board governance, provincial government operations and social advocacy.
+Shawna is a Professional Agrologist who is passionate about people, her community, and the environment.
+Shawna recognizes that mental health and well-being are something we all strive for, for both ourselves and the people we care about.
+Shawna brings a diverse background in board governance, provincial government operations, and social advocacy.
 She looks forward to the opportunity to be part of a team that provides strategic direction and governance to EKASS.

 Hello all.
-My name is William McKerrow and it’s an honour and privilege to sit on the Board of Directors for the East Kootenay Addiction Services.
+My name is William McKerrow and it’s an honor and privilege to sit on the Board of Directors for the East Kootenay Addiction Services.
 I moved to the Cranbrook area 14 years ago and work for Interior Health Mental Health and Substance Use program.
-I am also in recovery from alcohol addiction with over 17 years of continuing sobriety.
+I am also in recovery from alcohol addiction with over 17 years of continuous sobriety.
 I have a passion for working in this field with people with mental health and addiction issues.
-I look forward to helping build a robust board with the focus on supporting our population going forward.
+I look forward to helping build a robust board with a focus on supporting our population going forward.

 Deb has lived in the Cranbrook area for about 25 years having haled from the eastern part of Canada before moving west.
 Deb has worked the majority of that time in the addictions/mental health field for EKASS.
-Deb comes from a nursing/counseling background and has a heart for the lost.
+Deb comes from a nursing/counseling background and has a heart for the loss.
 Previously, Deb has sat on the ANKORS board and The Cranbrook Hep C Society board when it established itself in Cranbrook.
 Deb is married to Larry and they share 6 children and 7 grandchildren.
-Deb recently transitioned away from EKASS to the Spiritual Care Team at the Dwelling Place Church in Cranbrook where she provides one on one counseling, facilitates healing groups and makes referrals to faith based treatment options for people wanting recovery.
-Deb works from a place of compassion providing hope and encouragement and direction to move people to a place of healing and restoration through faith based practice.
+Deb recently transitioned away from EKASS to the Spiritual Care Team at the Dwelling Place Church in Cranbrook where she provides one on one counseling, facilitates healing groups, and makes referrals to faith-based treatment options for people wanting recovery.
+Deb works from a place of compassion providing hope and encouragement and direction to move people to a place of healing and restoration through faith-based practice.

-East Kootenay Addiction Services Society provides free and confidential counselling to youth, adults, couples and families dealing with their own or someone else's substance use.
-If you are a new client or a client returning to our Agency after three months since your last appointment, please click on the "INTAKE FORM' button located at the top right hand of this webpage to complete our On-line Client Intake Form and we'll contact you within 2-3 business days to book a future appointment.
+East Kootenay Addiction Services Society provides free and confidential counseling to youth, adults, and families dealing with their own or someone else's substance use.
+If you are a new client or a client returning to our Agency after three months since your last appointment, please click on the "INTAKE FORM' button located at the top right hand of this webpage to complete our Online Client Intake Form and we'll contact you within 2-3 business days to book a future appointment.

-If you are an existing client (session within last three months) and want to book an appointment, please refer to our 'Contact Us' page to connect with an office near you.
+If you are an existing client (session within the last three months) and want to book an appointment, please refer to our 'Contact Us page to connect with an office near you.

-In addition, we assist with referral to approved residential treatment and detox facilities, hold a weekly Methadone and Suboxone Clinic, offer harm reduction education and supplies, facilitate school based educational programs, community education, and our youth Teen Empowerment and Mastery Program (TEAM).
+In addition, we assist with referrals to approved residential treatment and detox facilities, hold a weekly Methadone and Suboxone Clinic, offer harm reduction education and supplies, facilitate school-based educational programs, community education, and our youth Teen Empowerment and Mastery Program (TEAM).
 Please contact an office near you for further information.